LeoChat/bot-api-docs/Leobot.md

     -  *`HUMAN`* - Represents a Message sent by a human.
 - **`type` (MessageType)** - The type of the Message:
     - *`TEXT`* - Represents a text Message.
 If this value is used, the `contents` field will be of type `string`.
-    - *`ATTACHMENT`* - Represents a Message bound to an external file URL.
+    - *`ATTACHMENT`* - Represents a Message bound to an external file URI.
 If this value is used, the `contents` field will be of type `string`.
     - *`JSON`* - Represents a JSON message.
 If this value is used, the `contents` field will be of type `JSON`.
 - **`contents` (string | JSON)** - The contents of the Message whose type will change according to the `type` field.